 Additionally, the children received therapy, daily meals and help with homework, which contributed to a dramatic increase in their overall wellbeing.

 Lind Foundation About LittleBigHelp

-LittleBigHelp empowers vulnerable children to break the cycle of poverty, by giving them the support, skills and tools they need to create a brighter future for themselves, their families and their community.
+LittleBigHelp provides vulnerable children with the tools, skills and support they need to break the cycle of poverty and build a brighter future for themselves, their families and their community.

 About LittleBigHelp